oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  - An application development compartment: A compartment for application development related services, including compute, storage, functions, streams, Kubernetes and API Gateway.
  - A database compartment: A compartment for a database resources and services.

-The network diagram below does not show the database compartment, because no resources are initially provisioned into that compartment.
+The architecture diagram below does not show the database compartment, because no resources are initially provisioned into that compartment.
+The greyed out icons in the AppDev compartment means those services are not provisioned by this template.

 ![Architecture](images/Architecture.png)